-- Direct rollovers are relatively simple and do not trigger any new taxes.
+- Direct rollovers are relatively simple and don’t trigger any new taxes.

-If you are leaving a job and you’ve saved in a 401(k) or similar plan, you’ll want to figure out what to do with the money you’ve accumulated while at that job.
-Frequently, but depending on the 401k rules, you can leave your savings where they are.
-If you choose to move the money from a 401(k) to an IRA, this is called a “rollover” and can often be a good idea.
+If you’re leaving a job and you’ve saved in a 401(k) or similar plan, you’ll want to figure out what to do with the money you’ve accumulated while at that job.
+In general, you have four options:

 401(k) to Traditional IRA Rollover

-A direct rollover is the most common type of rollover and is done by your 401(k) plan administrator.
-You won’t owe taxes if you do a direct rollover from a regular 401(k) to a Traditional IRA.
-You will pay taxes when you retire and start to draw money out.
+A direct rollover is the most common type of rollover.
+It’s done by your 401(k) plan administrator.
+You won’t owe taxes if you do a direct rollover from a regular 401(k) to a traditional IRA.
+You’ll pay taxes when you retire and start to draw money out.
 (Note that the rules are different for a Roth 401(k), as will be noted below.)

-Some people chose to do an indirect rollover from a 401(k) to a Traditional IRA.
+Some people chose to do an indirect rollover from a 401(k) to a traditional IRA.
 An indirect rollover is when you withdraw the money from your 401(k) and hold it for 60 days or less before depositing it into the same or another 401(k) or IRA.
-Usually people do an indirect rollover if they need a loan of their retirement money.
+Usually, people do an indirect rollover if they need to borrow their retirement money.
 Indirect rollovers can trigger taxes or tax-reporting depending on how you do them.

 401(k) to 401(k)

 If you roll your 401(k) balance over to another 401(k) at a new job, you won’t pay taxes.
-You will pay them when you retire and start withdrawing the money.
+You’ll pay them when you retire and start withdrawing the money.

 401(k) to Roth IRA

-You can do a rollover between a regular 401(k) and a Roth IRA, but it requires that you make a stop at a Traditional IRA first.
+You can do a rollover from a regular 401(k) to a Roth IRA, but it requires that you make a stop at a traditional IRA first.
 You do a 401(k) rollover first.
 Then you do a Roth IRA conversion.

-You will pay taxes on the money when you convert to the Roth.
-(The reason: You got a tax deduction for your contributions to your regular 401(k) and paid no taxes to move it to a Traditional IRA, which is also designed to hold pre-tax money.)
+You’ll pay taxes on the money when you convert to the Roth.
+That’s because you got a tax deduction for your contributions to your regular 401(k) and paid no taxes to move it to a traditional IRA, which is also designed to hold pre-tax money.
 A Roth, on the other hand, is a retirement savings plan for after-tax money.
-The benefit: When you withdraw the money from the Roth IRA after you are retired, you won’t owe taxes.
+The benefit: When you withdraw the money from the Roth IRA when you retire, you won’t owe taxes.

-Fees can make a big difference on how much money you have when you retire.
-If you stick to low-cost investments in your IRA, you will probably pay less in an IRA than in a typical 401(k).
+Fees can make a big difference in how much money you have when you retire.
+If you stick to low-cost investments in your IRA, you’ll probably pay less in an IRA than in a typical 401(k).

 There are two important kinds of fees when it comes to rollovers.
 One kind is the fee that you are charged for your account.
 The other is the fee on the underlying investments—the mutual funds or ETFs—in your account.

 Your 401(k) administrators should be able to give you a total cost for your retirement plan, in terms of the percent of your assets that you are paying.
 It will include the fee on the account and for the funds.
-Costs for typical 401(k)s can range from very low—under .5 percent a year—to quite high, as much as 2 percent.
+Costs for typical 401(k)s can range from very low—under 0.5% a year—to quite high, as much as 2%.

 Most banks and brokerages charge nothing or a nominal fee for an IRA or Roth IRA.
-If you stick to low-cost mutual funds and ETFs, those with fees of less than .5 percent, you will end up paying less than in a 401(k.)
-Broad-based index bond and stock funds often are good choices.
+If you stick to low-cost mutual funds and ETFs, those with fees of less than 0.5%, you will end up paying less than in a 401(k.)
+Broad-based index bond and stock funds often make good choices.

 Investment Quality and Selection

-IRAs often have a wider array of mutual funds, ETFs and other investment products, such as annuities, to pick from.
-Some 401(k)s have a good selection, too.
-Make sure whichever option you pick has a selection of low-cost funds to pick from.
+Some 401(k)s have a good selection of investments.
+But IRAs often have a wider array of mutual funds, ETFs, and other investments, such as annuities.
+Make sure whichever option you pick has a selection of low-cost funds.

-You might also wish to hire an investment advisor to help you decide which investments to hold in your retirement fund, whether it is an IRA or 401(k).
-Be sure to include the cost of the advisor when you add up the fees you are paying.
+You might also wish to hire an investment advisor to help you decide which investments to hold in your retirement fund, whether it’s an IRA or 401(k).
+Be sure to include the cost of the advisor when you add up the fees you’re paying.

 Check your 401(k)’s rules on how easy it is to withdraw money or take out a loan.
-Some 401(k)s are more flexible than Traditional IRAs when it comes to withdrawal rules.
-If you withdraw money from a Traditional IRA before you are 59½, the withdrawal is taxable.
-Often, withdrawals are also taxed an extra 10 percent, with a handful of exceptions, including for some medical expenses and education.
-You can see a list of exceptions here.
+Some 401(k)s are more flexible than traditional IRAs when it comes to withdrawal rules.
+If you withdraw money from a traditional IRA before you are 59 ½, the withdrawal is taxable.
+Often, withdrawals are also taxed an extra 10%, with a handful of exceptions, including for some medical expenses and education.

 Compare the IRA rules to your 401(k) rules to help you make a decision.